 - If you have retiree coverage, Medicare pays first. - If your group health plan coverage is based on your or a family member's current employment, who pays first depends on your age, the number of people employed by your employer, and whether you have Medicare based on age, disability, or End-Stage Renal Disease (ESRD): - If you're under 65 and disabled and you or your family member is still working, your group health plan pays first if the employer has 100 or more employees or at least one employer in a multiple employer plan that has more than 100 employees. - If you're over 65 and you or your spouse is still working, your group health plan pays first if the employer has 20 or more employees or at least one employer in a multiple employer plan that has more than 20 employees.

-• If you have Medicare because of ESRD, and you also have commercial health coverage with another group, the other group commercial health plan will pay first for the first 30 months, starting when you became eligible for Medicare.
+• If you have Medicare because of ESRD, your group health plan will pay first for the first 30 months after you become eligible for Medicare.